Skip to main content

 Native Range

 Allium unifolium is native to the Pacific coast of North America, from southwestern Oregon through the California Coast Ranges and into the San Francisco Bay Area.
-It occurs in heavy clay soils in seasonally wet meadows, grasslands, and open woodland from near sea level to approximately 2,500 feet (750 m).
+The species occurs in heavy clay soils in seasonally wet meadows, grasslands, and open woodland from near sea level to approximately 2,500 feet (750 m).

 Suggested Uses